Continuing Education Activity

 - They previously had to be prescribed only via paper prescription but now are permitted to be electronically transmitted.
 (Electronic Prescribing of Controlled Substances or EPCS).

 - Schedule II drugs have the tightest regulations when compared to other prescription drugs.

-- Schedule III drugs are those with a lower misuse potential than I and II.
+- Schedule III drugs have a lower misuse potential than I and II.
 Drugs in this category may cause physical dependence but more commonly lead to psychological dependence.
 Medications in this category are often used for pain control, or anesthesia, or appetite suppression.

 - Examples of Schedule III substances include benzphetamine, ketamine, phendimetrazine, and anabolic steroids.

 - Opioid analgesics in this schedule include products containing not more than 90 milligrams of codeine per dosage unit and buprenorphine.

 - Schedule III drugs are prescribable verbally over the phone, with a paper prescription, or via EPCS.

 - Within a six-month time frame, refill requirements are such that the drug can only have five refills.